rcohngru/datathon/README.md

 10. Modify the `hydrate.py` script in the cloned repository and run the script to rehydrate tweets from your file of tweet ids.

 11. Analyze tweets.

+### Overview
-The full dataset consists of 140,337 tweets & metadata from 121,040 unique users.
+The full dataset we obtained consists of 140,337 tweets & metadata from 121,040 unique users.
 Twitter data is infamously messy, however for the purposes of this study, the issue is not as dramatic.
 We obtained a JSONL file consisting of 32 keys with only several columns providing use.
 <p align="center">
 <img src="https://raw.githubusercontent.com/rcohngru/datathon/main/img/data_synopsis.png" width='300'>
 </p>